 • Tillman Winter Welding Gloves are known for their warmth and water resistant qualities.
 For example, Tillman Winter Welding Gloves 1412 is made of pigskin, which resists water and oil, while a top grain finish resists tearing.
 The fleece lining provides a soft, warm feel to protect the hands in bitter temperatures, while flexible Keystone thumb ensures a tight grip.

-Travel Gear and Equipment• Service technicians can’t do their jobs with just a car.
+• Service technicians can’t do their jobs with just a car.
 Cargo vans are are large, sturdy and attach to trailers to store equipment.
 Companies should consider fuel efficiency, mileage, cargo height, trailer weight and payload weight capacity when choosing.
 Popular, modern day brands include Chevrolet, Ford Transit, Nissan, and Mercedes.

 • Portable power equipment makes it easier to recharge devices while on the road.
 Power outages happen unexpectedly, especially when it’s rainy.
 To be prepared, it’s useful to have an adaptor and power strip and an easy-to carry cable cord.